microsoft/vscode-docs/api/extension-guides/language-model.md

 - Use the `LanguageModelChatMessage` class to create the prompt by providing one or more user messages as strings
 - Use [`@vscode/prompt-tsx`](https://www.npmjs.com/package/@vscode/prompt-tsx) to declare the prompt by using the TSX syntax

 You can use the `prompt-tsx` library if you want more control over how the language model prompt is composed.
+For example, you can assign a priority to each chat message to dynamically adapt to each language model's context window size.
+If a rendered prompt has more message tokens than can fit into the available context window, the prompt renderer prunes messages with the lowest priority, while preserving the message order.
+Learn more about [`@vscode/prompt-tsx`](https://www.npmjs.com/package/@vscode/prompt-tsx).

 To learn more about the concepts of prompt engineering, we suggest reading OpenAI's excellent [Prompt engineering guidelines](https://platform.openai.com/docs/guides/prompt-engineering).